-In accordance with the requirements of National Instrument 54-101, (the "NI54-101") the Corporation will have distributed copies of the Notice of Meeting, this Management Proxy Circular and the form of proxy (collectively, the "Meeting Materials") to the clearing agencies and Intermediaries for onward distribution to Non-Registered Holders.
+In accordance with the requirements of National Instrument 54-101, ("NI54-101") the Corporation will have distributed copies of the Notice of Meeting, this Management Proxy Circular and the form of proxy (collectively, the "Meeting Materials") to the clearing agencies and Intermediaries for onward distribution to Non-Registered Holders.
 Intermediaries are required to forward the Meeting Materials to Non-Registered Holders unless a Non-Registered Holder has waived the right to receive them.
 Intermediaries often use service companies to forward the meeting material to Non-Registered Holders.
 Generally, Non-Registered Holders who have not waived the right to receive Meeting Materials will either:

 - i. be given a form of proxy which has already been signed by the Intermediary (typically by a facsimile, stamped signature), which is restricted as to the number of shares beneficially owned by the Non-Registered Holder but which is otherwise uncompleted.
-In this case, the Non-Registered Holder who wishes to submit a proxy should properly complete the form of proxy and submit it to the Corporation or the Corporation's transfer agent, Equity Financial Trust Company, 200 University Ave, Suite 300, Toronto Ontario M5H 4H1; or - ii. more typically, be given a form of proxy which is not signed by the Intermediary and which, when properly completed and signed by the Non-Registered Holder and returned to the Intermediary or its service company, will constitute voting instructions (often called a "proxy authorization form") which the Intermediary must follow.
+In this case, the Non-Registered Holder who wishes to submit a proxy should properly complete the form of proxy and submit it to the Corporation or the Corporation's transfer agent, TSX Trust Company, 100 Adelaide Street West, Suite 301, Toronto Ontario M5H 4H1; or - ii. more typically, be given a form of proxy which is not signed by the Intermediary and which, when properly completed and signed by the Non-Registered Holder and returned to the Intermediary or its service company, will constitute voting instructions (often called a "proxy authorization form") which the Intermediary must follow.
 Typically, the Non-Registered Holder will be given a page of instructions that contains a removable label containing a bar-code and other information.
-In order for the form of proxy to validly constitute a proxy authorization form, the Non-Registered Holder must remove the label from the instructions and affix it to the form of proxy, properly complete and sign the form of proxy and submit it to the Intermediary or its service company.
+In order for the form of proxy to validly constitute a proxy authorization form, the Non-Registered Holder must remove the label from the instructions and affix it to the form of proxy, properly complete and sign the form of proxy and submit it to the Intermediary or its service company in accordance with the instructions of the Intermediary or its service company.